Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 The Albino Rainbow Shark

-There is an albino version of the rainbow shark which is popularly known as Albino Rainbow Shark.
-This fish has the same red fins as the rainbow shark possesses, however it has a white body rather than black or blue markings.
+There is an albino version of the rainbow shark, which is popularly known as the Albino Rainbow Shark.
+This fish has the same red fins as the rainbow shark possesses, however, it has a white body rather than black or blue markings.

 General Behavior and Temperament

 This generally happens as they grow up.
 As juveniles, these sharks are timid and can spend large periods of their time hiding.
-They are a kind of Labeo Sharks.
+They are a kind of Labeo shark.

 Are Rainbow Sharks bottom feeders?
-They are very active swimmers and have a tendency to spend most of their time dwelling at the bottom of the fish tank.
+They are very active swimmers and tend to spend most of their time dwelling at the bottom of the fish tank.
 Because of them being bottom-dwellers, they are referred to as aquarium cleaners as they can eat the growing algae on the bottom of the fish tank.

-Make sure your aquarium has plenty of space and is long for your Rainbow Shark to swim on the same water level.
-Whilst they’re peaceful with fish that dwell in higher water levels, they’re known for fighting with bottom-dwelling fish, including their own species.
+Make sure your aquarium has plenty of space and is long enough for your Rainbow Shark to swim at the same water level.
+Whilst they’re peaceful with fish that dwell in higher water levels, they’re known for fighting with bottom-dwelling fish, including their species.

 Some of the behavior can include chasing, biting, and head-and-tail butting.